Japan lower house approves ex-Toyota executive Funo for BOJ board

-TOKYO, May 21 (Reuters) - The lower house of parliament on Thursday approved former Toyota Motor Corp executive Yukitoshi Funo to join the Bank of Japan’s divided policy board, a move seen as supportive of Governor Haruhiko Kuroda’s push for radical stimulus.
+TOKYO (Reuters) - The lower house of parliament on Thursday approved former Toyota Motor Corp (7203.T) executive Yukitoshi Funo to join the Bank of Japan’s divided policy board, a move seen as supportive of Governor Haruhiko Kuroda’s push for radical stimulus.

 Funo, a 68-year-old adviser to the auto giant, would replace Yoshihisa Morimoto, a former utility executive who voted against last October’s surprise monetary easing, when his five-year term ends at the end of June.